MicrosoftDocs/azure-dev-docs/java/java-get-started-with-logzio.md

 ### Install and configure the Logz.io library for Log4J or Logback

-The Logz.io Java library is available on Maven Central, so you can add it as a dependency to your project configuration.
+The Logz.io Java library is available on Maven Central, so you can add it as a dependency to your app configuration.
 Check the version number on Maven Central and use the latest version in the following configuration settings.

 If you're using Maven, add the following dependency to your `pom.xml` file: